Educational Excellence to the Glory of God

 For more information you can download the Constitution of the Victoria Christian Education Society

 Pacific Christian School enrolls more than 900 students from Pre-School through grade 12.
-This represents nearly 600 families from a wide variety of churches.
-Currently about 100 Victoria area churches are represented in the school system.
+This represents approximately 500 families from a wide variety of churches.
+Currently over 90 Victoria area churches are represented in the school system.

 Within an atmosphere of love and belonging, PCS, as a Christian community of learners, seeks to understand relationships and live them in light of and informed by God’s Word.
 We acknowledge the diversity within our community and the uniqueness with which God has created each of us.
 (Psalm 139:13-16) In love (1 John 4:18, 19) and obedience, we embrace the breadth of being the ‘new humanity in Christ’, and this is reflected in how we treat all of our students (Gal.
 3:28).
 We promote and encourage attitudes and behaviours that reflect the mission and aims of PCS.
 We welcome students as diverse as the people of God and strive to create an environment in which all students feel safe to engage in respectful conversation in the pursuit of truth as we seek to be formed and reformed by God’s Word.

 As Christian teachers and parents, we recognize that each student is a unique creation of God, with differences in abilities and in ways of learning.
 The instructional program aims to respect each student’s individuality and seeks to empower each student in the recognition and use of his or her gifts.

 Pacific Christian School is also a community where we learn to live together in ways which reflect the love that Christ has shown for us.

 Our objectives are based on a heart commitment to Jesus Christ within the framework of the Society’s statement of beliefs.
 The educational objectives for the student are to lead him/her to: